Update management

 Applications of update management in building automation include, for example, updating security logs, implementing new energy-saving functions, or introducing additional control options for smart devices.
 For example, firmware updates are used to better integrate existing sensors and actuators into IoT platforms and optimize overall operation.

-Complementary technologies such as cloud platforms enable centralized control and distribution of updates, ensuring consistent updating even for complex networks or thousands of devices.
-The cloud allows updates to be collected, tested, and sent to all connected devices at a coordinated time, regardless of their individual connectivity.
-Blockchain technology further enhances security by making the origin and integrity of updates traceable.
-Every change is uniquely registered and verified, preventing manipulation and creating a controlled update process.
+Complementary technologies like cloud platforms enable centralized management and distribution of updates, ensuring consistent updates across complex networks or thousands of devices.
+The cloud allows updates to be collected, tested, and deployed in a coordinated manner to all connected devices, regardless of their individual connectivity.
+This ensures that all devices remain up-to-date and maintain reliable performance.

 Well-designed update management is an essential component of IoT and smart building systems.
 It ensures their long-term functionality and offers flexibility to adapt to changing requirements.